Vestride/glencheney/src/pages/compdrop/index.md

 * Retina image scaling for designs done at 2x size.
 * Added a mode which allowed images to be scrolled.
 * New keyboard shortcuts.
 * Added support for "collections".
 Designers used to open multiple tabs of cmpdrp, one for each person to show their work.
-Now they can drop multiple directories in, each one creates a collection.
+Now when they drop multiple directories in, Compdrop creates a collection for each one.

 <!-- markdownlint-disable MD033 -->
 <video muted playsinline controls loop poster="/compdrop-poster.png">